 Anyone who is responsible for maintenance and repairs in non-domestic buildings has a legal ‘duty to manage’ any asbestos in that building.
 The HSEs brief guide ‘Managing asbestos in buildings’ provides current guidance and advice.

-Further advice is available from the Food and Safety Team at the Council on 01753 875 255.
+For further advice contact the Food and Safety Team.
 Officers in this team are responsible for enforcing health and safety in most commercial premises in Slough.